yangfangs/physpetools/docs/docs/faq.md

 Ribosomal protein S13                               |   K02953           |   K02952

-### 2.How the SSU rRAN database was created?
+### 4. How are SSU rRAN created?

-The SSU rRAN database was created by [SILVA](<https://www.arb-silva.de/>) SSU rRNA database project (version: SILVA SSU 123.1 release).
-In this data the sequences haven been truncated, which means that all nucleotides that have not been aligned were removed from the sequence.
+The SSU rRAN sequences are created from the [SILVA](<https://www.arb-silva.de/>) database (123.1 release).
+Sequences haven been truncated, which means unaligned nucleotides are removed.